MandoXToken/MandoXToken/MANDOXREADME.md

 - 👀 I’m interested in ...
 SHaring Our Code
 - 🌱 I’m currently learning ...The world of dapps
 - 💞️ I’m looking to collaborate on ...our webdesign, future gameplay and marketplace.
-- 📫 How to reach me ...officialmandox@gmail.com
+- 📫 How to reach me ...officialmandox@gmail.com checkout our telegram t.me/officialmandox

 <!---
 MandoXToken/MandoXToken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.